fb pixel

 While it’s critical for your child to form good oral care habits now, it’s not always easy to get them to brush their teeth.

-If you’re struggling to get kids taking care of their teeth, it may be time to get creative, finding tactics that work so your child can enjoy a lifetime of healthy, beautiful teeth.
+If you’re struggling to get kids to take care of their teeth, it may be time to get creative, finding tactics that work so your child can enjoy a lifetime of healthy, beautiful teeth.

 Here are four suggestions from Captivate Dental about what you can do at home, and a reminder that the Child Benefits Dental Schedule can help some families introduce their children to regular dental treatment.